Israel has launched a new offensive in blockaded Gaza. Here's what to know

 Families of many of the hostages, and their supporters, have held mass protests for months demanding a deal to return their loved ones, and fear that the renewed offensive puts them in grave danger.
 Hamas is believed to be holding the hostages — its only bargaining chip — in different locations, including tunnels, and has said it will kill them if Israeli forces try to rescue them.

-Despite skipping Israel on his Mideast tour last week, U.S. President Donald Trump’s administration has voiced full support for Israel’s actions in Gaza and he has shown no public sign of pressuring it over the aid cutoff or the deaths of civilians.
+Despite skipping Israel on his Middle East tour last week, U.S. President Donald Trump’s administration has voiced full support for Israel’s actions in Gaza and he has shown no public sign of pressuring Netanyahu’s government over the aid cutoff or the deaths of civilians.

-Hamas released an Israeli-American soldier ahead of Trump’s visit to Gulf Arab countries last week in what it said was a goodwill gesture aimed at getting the long-stalled ceasefire talks back on track.
-Trump has said he wants to get the the rest of the hostages out but has not called on Israel to end the war.
+Hamas released an Israeli-American soldier before Trump’s visit to Gulf Arab countries last week in what it said was a goodwill gesture aimed at getting the long-stalled ceasefire talks back on track.
+Trump has said that he wants to get the the rest of the hostages out, but hasn’t called on Israel to end the war.

 Experts say it would likely violate international law.